‘Platform Democracy’—a very different way to govern big tech

 Thanks to far more people and communities than I can list here for their time and insights that have enabled this work, including Iain Walker, Kyle Redman, Rahmin Sarabi, Luke Thorburn, Yago Bermejo, Linn Davis, Peter MacLeod, Adam Cronkite, Claudia Chwalisz, Ieva Cesnulaityte, Helene Landemore, James Fishkin, Alice Siu, Antoine Vergne, Shahar Avin, David Krueger, Stephen Larrick, Leisel Bogan, Afsaneh Rigot, Amritha Jayanti, Nathan Schneider, Bee Cavello, Joe Edelman, Colin Megill, Andrew Konya, Robyn Caplan, Eli Pariser, and the many employees I can’t name fighting for democracy across the tech industry.

-More precisely, I’m a visiting scholar at the University of Cambridge’s LCFI (though primarily based in the Boston area) and will be an affiliate at Harvard’s Berkman Klein Center for Internet & Society as of next Monday.
+More precisely, I’m a visiting scholar at the University of Cambridge’s LCFI (though primarily based in the Boston area) and an affiliate at Harvard’s Berkman Klein Center for Internet & Society.
 I also consult for civil society organizations, aligned technology companies, and funders.

 Profit-seeking can obviously still be a significant obstacle to platform change, but when it comes to issues like harassment, misinformation, and polarization it often ends up playing a smaller role.
 The other dominant obstacles include operational factors, external limitations, and meaning—some of which I hope to cover in a later issue.